ChristianPRO1982/monitoring_penguins/README.md

-# monitoring_pingouin
+# monitoring_penguins
-Study project for monitoring the dataset pingouin
+Study project for monitoring the dataset penguins (by seaborn)

 ## Notes
 The root file (requirements.txt) is for testing only, without docker.